 Has your business recently replaced its iPhones or iPads with the latest models?
 About to upgrade?
-Make sure you have a plan for dealing with your old devices!
+Or, have you simply searched for "what to do with old iPad"?
+Make sure you have a plan for dealing with your old iPad or other old devices!

 Backing up Your iPad or iPhone to iCloud:

 A lot of the information on your iPhone, iPad or other iOS device is synced and stored to iCloud, Apple’s secure cloud storage system. iCloud makes it easy to make a copy and backup your information before removing it from your device, without affecting other Apple devices you still use.

 Before you begin wiping the data and documents off of your iPhone or iPad, you need to make sure you have an up-to-date backup of your device and that you are connected to WiFi.

 - Choose Backup and Storage and select Backup Now.